DEENUU1/meta-spy/README.md

 ### v1.1 (ideas)
 - Display logs in web app
 - Add date_created, date_updated fields to all models
+- Display errors in react app (currently only in console)

 <!-- GETTING STARTED -->